Dear friend of FAI:

-- Luke spoke to DC Journal about the Securities and Exchange Commission’s ongoing efforts to regulate crypto.
+- Luke spoke to DC Journal about the U.S. Securities and Exchange Commission’s misguided anti-crypto bias.

-In June, we completed our third cohort of the Policy Hacker Fellowship.
+In June, we completed our third cohort of the Policy Hackers Fellowship.
 Policy Hackers is a non-resident fellowship program for tech professionals looking to build expertise in the theory and practice of public policy.
 Over the year-long program, we teach fellows the fundamentals of policy entrepreneurship and innovation policy and introduce them to scholars, government policymakers, and public relations experts.
 Applications for our fourth cohort are open now.
 More information is available here.

 BIPBounty is the first platform for crowdsourcing tax-deductible bug bounties for Bitcoin Improvement Proposals (BIPs).
-We’ve received 1.31 BTC in bounty program donations, and last month we made our first grant for a proposal that we received.
-We’re excited that BIPBounty has been gaining traction, and we’ve been receiving great feedback on new BIPs to add to the platform, as well as other opportunities with Bitcoin founders and influencers to create tax-deductible ways of supporting Bitcoin R&D projects.
-We’re also aiming to add additional BIPs and other Bitcoin R&D projects to support the open-source development of Bitcoin.
+We’ve received 1.31 BTC in bounty program donations so far, and we recently paid out our first bounty for a proposal that we received for BIP-119 CTV.
+In 2024, we plan to add new BIPs to the platform and explore additional opportunities with Bitcoin founders and influencers to create tax-deductible ways of supporting Bitcoin R&D projects.

-Project Nickel is FAI's platform for parents, journalists, and policymakers who want to see what public schools spend and where their money goes.
-We aim to improve transparency in K-12 school spending because we believe it should be easy for the public to know how much money is being spent by our public school system.
-In a recent blog post for reimagineED, Brandon highlighted the huge difference between what parents think schools spend per student (on average, $5,000) and what schools actually spend (on average, $14,300).
-Correcting this misperception, and building support for state-level reforms to give parents more control over their children's education funding, are exactly why Project Nickel exists.
+Project Nickel is our platform for parents, journalists, and policymakers who want to see what public schools spend and where their money goes.
+Our goal is to increase transparency and awareness in K-12 education spending nationwide because we believe it should be easy for the public to know how much money is being spent by our public school system.
+Project Nickel has been a valuable resource and tool for policymakers on the Hill working to raise awareness of education spending and boost the return on investment of public education funds.

 This quarter, we hosted events across the country with some of our favorite organizations and thinkers.